• New Posts

 Instructions

-• Heat oven to 450ºF and place rack in center.
-Sprinkle roast with 2 teaspoon salt.
-Combine mustard and garlic; evenly spread over top of roast and season with black pepper.
+• Heat oven to 450ºF (232ºC) and place rack in the lower third.
+Combine mustard and garlic; evenly spread over top and sides of roast and sprinkle with cracked pink peppercorns.

-• Meanwhile, for Creamed Horseradish, whisk cream until thickened but not yet holding soft peaks, 1 to 2 min.
-Gently fold in horseradish and remaining ½ teaspoon salt; season with black pepper.
-Transfer to a serving bowl; chill 30 min or up to 1 hr.
+• About 1 hour before serving, whisk cream until thickened to soft peaks, 1 to 2 minutes.
+Gently fold in horseradish and a pinch of kosher salt; season with black pepper.
+Chill 30 minutes or up to 1 hour before serving.

-• Cut twine from roast, remove bone and transfer meat to a cutting board; garnish with peppercorns, if desired.
-Serve sauce and Creamed Horseradish on the side.
+• Cut twine from roast, remove bone, and transfer meat to a cutting board; garnish with extra pink peppercorns, if desired.
+Serve creamed horseradish and pan sauce on the side.

 Prime Rib recipe with Horseradish